-Arbe’s patented 4D imaging radar chipset solution offers unequaled performance over an array of thousands of virtual channels while optimizing cost and power consumption.
+Arbe’s patent pending 4D imaging radar chipset solution offers unequaled performance over an array of thousands of virtual channels while optimizing cost and power consumption.

 Through enhanced FMCW technology, Arbe’s chipset technology transmits and receives signals from multiple antennas.
 By converting information from time to frequency domains (FFT), Arbe provides a 4D image with unparalleled element density in high azimuth and elevation resolution while simultaneously sensing the environment in long range with a wide field of view in real time.
 Additionally, Arbe technology reduces sidelobe occurrence levels close to zero, resolving range-doppler ambiguities and avoiding interference from other radars.